datacrypt-project/hitchhiker-tree/README.md

-;; We can insert some data into it via a transaction ;; The update! function is atomic, just like swap! for atoms ;; update! will pass its transction function a snapshot of the tree (ob/update! my-outboard (fn [snapshot] (ob/insert snapshot "goodbye" "moon")))
+;; We can insert some data into it via a transaction ;; The update! function is atomic, just like swap! for atoms ;; update! will pass its transction function a snapshot of the outboard (ob/update! my-outboard (fn [snapshot] (ob/insert snapshot "goodbye" "moon")))

 ;; Since the insert was transacted, it persists